ddrake/coeus-ngsolve/README.md

 ### Step 9

-Make sure the `module load` commands above are present in your slurm batch script Sample 'slurm_coeus' and 'slurm_gaia' scripts are provided here.
+Make sure the `module load` commands above are present in your slurm batch script.
+Adding these to your script means that no matter what your local environment settings are when your scheduled job is started, the job's environmment will be correct.

+Sample 'slurm_coeus' and 'slurm_gaia' scripts are provided here.
 Create a working directory and copy one of these into it and edit as needed.
 Then submit your job like this:
 `sbatch slurm_gaia`

 Search the web for more slurm commands.
+There aren't too many...

 ### Updating